 The Greek warrior Teucer, brother of Ajax, enters and rages at Helen for causing the war, but she is courteous.
 He reports the deaths of Helen’s mother Leda and her brothers: Castor and Pollux (or Polydeuces), who are known as the Dioscori — the twins who are the constellation Gemini.
 All committed suicide over the disgrace of Helen.
 Helen tells Teucer of the systematic slaughter of all Greeks by Theoclymenus, and Teucer is grateful for the warning.

-A chorus of captive Greek women lament with Helen.
+A chorus of captive Greek women laments with Helen.
 She says that all her life she was considered a freak (because of being born from an egg; but one initially wonders if she was referring to her beauty).
 Helen considers suicide since she believes Menelaus to be dead too.

 We hear a report that the plan worked, that the Egyptians fled from the Greeks when the escape became clear.
-Theoclymenus will have revenge on Theonoe, but the Dioscori appear, and in a typical deus ex machina, calm the homicidal impulses.
+Theoclymenus will have revenge on Theonoe, but the Dioscori appear, and in a typical deus ex machina fashion, calm the homicidal impulses.
 They even say that Helen will eventually be worshipped as a god.
 The play ends with Euripides’ formulaic choral lines (see Medea).

 The critical question regarding this play is to what extent it was intended as a parody.
 The premise trivializes the key epic material of western culture, the cause of the Trojan War, and then offers a series of goofy reportings making everything seem arbitrary and throwaway.